-When deployed in proxy mode, by default the Barracuda Web Application Firewall appears as the source IP address in the requests it forwards to the back-end servers.
-For servers on the back-end needing to access the actual client IP address, the Barracuda Web Application Firewall provides two configurable ways to achieve this:
+When deployed in proxy mode, the Barracuda Web Application Firewall appears by default as the source IP address in the requests it forwards to the backend servers.
+For servers on the backend needing to access the actual client IP address, the Barracuda Web Application Firewall provides two configurable ways to achieve this:

 - Client Impersonation

 - X-Forwarded-For Header

 Although both of these options provide the client IP address to the servers, consider the following before deciding which option to use:

 |Client Impersonation||X-Forwarded-For Header|

 Provides the client IP address in the source IP address of the request.

 Provides the client IP address in the header "X-Forwarded-For" of the request.

 Using the Client IP Address from the X-Forwarded-For Header